freechipsproject/diagrammer/README.md

 Chisel / FIRRTL Diagramming Project
 =======================

-This project can generate GraphViz dot files and from those png files representing Chisel generated Firrtl circuits.
+This project can generate GraphViz dot files and from those svg files representing Chisel generated Firrtl circuits.
 It is also an example of a creating a Firrtl Transformation.
 This transformation can be applied through the use of annotations as demonstrated in the examples.GCD test.
+The graphs are mostly clickable, clicking a module will take you to a diagram for just that module.
+There is a TopLevel diagram that just shows the module hierarchy.
+Also, an individual arrow can be hovered over to make it turn red and become easier to follow.

 ## Example